fatlab/occupyinternet-archive/README.md

 # occupyinter.net Archive

-This is an archived snapshot of the occupyinter.net website, preserved for historical purposes.
+Complete offline-capable archive of the occupyinter.net website, preserved for historical purposes.

 ## About